A Quick Guide to Summer Yard Care: Keeping It Green Without Wasting Water

 3. If you do have a lawn, mow regularly

 You should mow your lawn at least once a week.
-Allowing the grass to grow too high will actually stunt its growth and encourage the growth of pesky weeds.
+Garden Seeker mentions it in their in-depth articles about lawn care, allowing the grass to grow too high, will actually stunt its growth and encourage the growth of pesky weeds.
 While using a riding lawn mower may save time and manpower, consider investing in an old-fashioned push mower instead.
 Push mowers are less harmful to the environment, and also allow you to get in a good workout at the same time.

 4) Water intelligently